Context

 -

-Collaborated directly with manufacturers to finalize product type, fit, and color
+Collaborated with manufacturers on product type, fit, and color

 -